Ophthalmic Dictionary Navigation

 LASEK

 An acronym of Laser Epithelial Keratomileusis.
-Type of refractive surgery where the cornea is re-shaped to change its optical power.
+A type of refractive surgery where the cornea is re-shaped to change its optical power.

-The outermost layer of the cornea, the corneal epithelium, is softened with alcohol and pushed to one side and then an excimer laser is used to reshape the inner part of the cornea, before the epithelium is replaced, to correct myopia, hyperopia and astigmatism.
+The outermost layer of the cornea, the corneal epithelium, is softened with alcohol and pushed to one side and then an excimer laser is used to reshape the inner part of the cornea, before the epithelium is replaced, to correct myopia, hyperopia and astigmatism (see also Epi-LASIK).

 LASIK

 An acronym of Laser in Situ Keratomileusis.
-Type of refractive surgery where the cornea is re-shaped to change its optical power.
+A type of refractive surgery where the cornea is re-shaped to change its optical power.

-The top of the cornea is first sliced with either a microkeratome or a femtosecond laser to create a “flap” and then an excimer laser is used to reshape the inner part of the cornea, or “bed”, to correct myopia, hyperopia and astigmatism.
+The top of the cornea is first sliced with either a microkeratome or a femtosecond laser to create a “flap” and then an excimer laser is used to reshape the inner part of the cornea, or “bed”, to correct myopia, hyperopia and astigmatism .(see also Epi-LASIK).

 lazy eye